 A number of Americans rose to exceptional fame and prominence during the 20th century Read more about the Famous American People >>

 The 20th century was the time when United States truly emerged as a global super power Read more about the Famous Events >>

-During the 20th century, United States emerged as a major global power.
-This was reflected in the role of United States during the World War I but became more prominent during the World War II.
-Following the end of World War II, United States became one of only two major global powers, the other being the Soviet Union.
-When the Soviet Union collapsed in 1991, United States became the sole superpower in the world, effectively becoming the leader of the world.
+During the 20th century, the United States emerged as a major global power.
+This was reflected in the role of the United States during World War I but became more prominent during World War II.
+Following the end of World War II, the United States became one of only two major global powers, the other being the Soviet Union.
+When the Soviet Union collapsed in 1991, the United States became the sole superpower in the world, effectively becoming the leader of the world.

-In August 1945, United States dropped two atomic bombs on the Japanese cities – Hiroshima and Nagasaki.
+In August 1945, the United States dropped two atomic bombs on the Japanese cities – Hiroshima and Nagasaki.
 These were the first nuclear weapons ever used.
-Soon afterwards, a race for developing nuclear arms began between United States and the Soviet Union.
+Soon afterward, a race for developing nuclear arms began between the United States and the Soviet Union.
 Both countries, and their allies, sought to develop more and more sophisticated nuclear arms in order to win this race.
-Soon after the Cold War began, France, China and Britain also developed their own nuclear weapons.
+Soon after the Cold War began, France, China, and Britain also developed their own nuclear weapons.